18.104.22.168. Impact Assessment Primer 4

 It will be noted that the research plan Figure 3 does not include output indicators.
 Impact assessments typically focus on outcomes and impacts and generally do not consider outputs.
 As a rule, the causal link between outputs and impacts is weak, since it tends to be mediated by a number of factors both within and outside of program control.
 In the case of the beef cattle sector in Zambia, for example, such factors might include poor service delivery by participating vets, administrative or political difficulties among members of veterinarian networks, poor administration of insurance policies, inappropriately designed savings instruments, corruption or inefficiencies among feedlot operators, and so forth.
 While outputs are less relevant for conducting impact assessments, they are, nonetheless, commonly used as performance indicators in performance monitoring systems (see footnote 3).

 In contrast, the causal link between outcomes and impacts tends to be much stronger.
-Because outcomes are more closely linked to impacts, moreover, they can often yield particularly useful insights into the nature of casual relationships underlying impacts and how these causal relationships operate.
+Because outcomes are more closely linked to impacts, moreover, they can often yield particularly useful insights into the nature of causal relationships underlying impacts and how these causal relationships operate.

 If, for example, the assessment of the beef cattle sector finds increased firm profitability, an understanding of project outcomes would help explain these results.
 Did the provision of private veterinarian services grow?
 Did the morbidity and mortality rate of cattle stocks fall?
 Did product quality and differential pricing increase?
 Was there an increase in transparent market transactions and if so what kinds?
 Did smallholders shift away from cattle as a store of value to alternative savings instruments?
 Answering these, and related, questions would shed important light on the causal mechanisms leading from program activities to increased firm profitability.